testcontainers/testcontainers-java/docs/modules/docker_compose.md

 ## Compose V2

-[Compose V2 is GA](https://www.docker.com/blog/announcing-compose-v2-general-availability/) and it relies in `docker` command instead of `docker-compose`.
+[Compose V2 is GA](https://www.docker.com/blog/announcing-compose-v2-general-availability/) and it relies on the `docker` command itself instead of `docker-compose`.

 ```java
 public static DockerComposeContainer environment =